gardnr/gardnr/docs/intro/tutorial01.rst

    $ gardnr write

-You should now see `Hello, World!` displayed in the console.
+You should now see `20` displayed in the console.
 Note, that if you the above command again, nothing would be displayed.
 This is because metric logs are only exported once per exporter in the system.

+Continue to :doc:`tutorial02`